 - Anti-aging programs including menopause management, weight loss and nutrition counseling.

-Patients Travel from 27 States to Visit Cherokee Women’s Health
+Patients Have Traveled from 44 States to Visit Cherokee Women’s Health

-In 2018, the physicians at Cherokee Women’s Health performed GYN surgery on patients from 27 states across the country.
+The physicians at Cherokee Women’s Health have performed GYN surgery on patients from 44 states across the country.
 Patients even returned to Cherokee Women’s for the annual GYN exams years after they moved away from the area.

-The 3 main reasons women have travelled to Cherokee Women’s for GYN care or surgery rather than using a local physician:
+The 3 main reasons women travel to Cherokee Women’s for GYN care or surgery rather than using a local physician:

 1. Highly Sought After Expertise